Cheeky social media posts from City of Prince George resonate with residents | CBC News

 The post went on to explain the services the city does offer, including clearing the end of driveways, and shared safety tips on navigating the snowy streets.

-Residents responded with more than a thousand reactions and shares, primarily positive, with some praising the post's humourous take and conversational messaging.
+Residents responded with more than a thousand reactions and shares, primarily positive, with some praising the post's humorous take and conversational messaging.

 I have no idea who's running the <a href="https://twitter.com/CityofPG?ref_src=twsrc%5Etfw">@CityofPG</a> social accounts but I am thoroughly enjoying the sass. <a href="https://t.co/F0rCu7ua9o">https://t.co/F0rCu7ua9o</a>—@thehubspace

-And many have wondered who is behind the more light-hearted messages they've been seeing from the city recently.
+And many have wondered who's behind the more light-hearted messages they've been seeing from the city recently.

 I really want to know who is the comms person writing these lol—@kselandMD

-The answer is Julie Rogers, who joined the city's staff last October after working for seven years as a communications specialist with the municipalities of Fort St. John and Sechelt.
+The answer is a four-person communications team that's taking a new approach to engaging Prince George residents.

-She says the thinking behind her approach is that a municipal government cannot have a real conversation with people if it communicates in a language that is difficult to understand.
+Julie Rogers, the city's new communications manager hired in October, says a municipal government cannot have a real conversation with people if it communicates in a language that is difficult to understand.
+Prior to Prince George, she worked for the municipalities of Fort St. John in northeastern B.C. and Sechelt on the province's Sunshine Coast.

 "When you start off with 'please be advised,' 'you are hereby notified,' it's intimidating and it's not nice," she told CBC Radio West host Sarah Penton.